 - Retain all Channel messages for Executive Teams for 10 years (without having to manually keep track of who the Executive Teams are)

-- Azure AD Administrators, developers, and Records Managers must work together to ensure Azure AD attributes required to identify M365 Groups with unique retention requirements have been set and there is governance around it to keep it current
+- Entra Id Administrators, developers, and Records Managers must work together to ensure Entra Id attributes required to identify M365 Groups with unique retention requirements have been set and there is governance around it to keep it current

-- Example: if German teams will have unique retention requirements for their Teams messages and files compared to US teams, you must decide how to accurately identify Germany Teams by an Azure AD attribute during the provisioning process
+- Example: if German teams will have unique retention requirements for their Teams messages and files compared to US teams, you must decide how to accurately identify Germany Teams by an Entra Id attribute during the provisioning process

 Analyze and Streamline your Retention Schedule(s)